simonagren/simonagren.github.io/content/posts/2018-11-11--azurefunction-v2-pnpjs/index.md

 ```

 ## Let's write some code
-Go in to the index.js of the function.
-I only changed a few things and made quite an simple example.
+Go into the index.js of the function.
+I only changed a few things and made a simple example.

 First off I added the PnPJs packages I needed.
 As far as I know you cannot use normal imports OOTB in NodeJS, so I am using require.
 ```typescript